-The production of vehicle touch-up paint is industrial in nature and therefore not appropriate to a location in a residential area.
+The production of vehicle touch-up paint is considered to be industrial in nature and therefore not appropriate to a location in a residential area.
 While the applicant submits the proposal is reasonably small scale, the Environmental Health effects of vehicle touch-up paint are considered inconsistent with a residential area.